-In total, the spot check covered 48 hours of children's programming during which 1,288 commercials were aired.
-As has been noted in ASC's previous reports, by far the majority of television advertising directed to children is for toys, games, DVDs, in-theatre movies and attractions.
-In 2014, food and beverage commercials accounted for 12% of the total.
-This is significantly less than in prior years, when approximately 20% of these commercials were for food and beverage products.
+In total, the spot check covered 60 hours of children's programming, during which 1,468 commercials were aired.
+As ASC has noted in its previous reports, by far the majority of television advertising directed to children is for toys, games, DVDs, in-theatre movies and attractions.
+In the 2015 spot check, food and beverage commercials accounted for nine percent of the total number of commercials.
+This represents a 25% reduction from 2014.